luciusmagn/magnusi.tech/posts/huoh.md

 Shut the engine, remove key from ignition, poke the astronaut.

 The man took his documents from the glove compartment.
 Details about his shipment and his newly assigned business permit.
-The documents requested a three day stay, excluding day of arrival and day of departure.
+The documents requested a three-day stay, excluding day of arrival and day of departure.

 > One does not become enlightened by imagining figures of light, but by making the darkness conscious.
 The latter procedure, however,